 7. Functional Consultant | $151,000

 Functional consultants are the individuals that implement Salesforce products.
 You will most commonly find these roles within Salesforce Consultancies.
-They will be tasked with identifying a customers requirements, translating it to Salesforce solutions, and then actually implement it using declarative point and click tools on Salesforce.
+They will be tasked with identifying a customer’s requirements, translating it to Salesforce solutions, and then actually implement it using declarative point and click tools on Salesforce.
+Ensure you are being paid what you’re worth with our Consultant Salary Guide.

 6. Program Manager | $158,500